Jasmine Sanders Shows Off Tiny Bikini And Declares It’s ‘Unsticking Your Thighs From Plastic Chairs Season’

-Instagram model Jasmine Sanders declared to her 3.9 million followers that it was now officially “unsticking your thighs from plastic chairs season.”
+Instagram model Jasmine Sanders declared to her 3.9 million followers that it was now officially time to get up from their plastic chairs.
 She posed in a tiny patterned bikini while sitting atop an outdoor settee, as though to prove her point.

-Jasmine wore a string bikini that featured a pattern that appeared to be floral in nature.
-The top plunged down low in the front and showed off plenty of the model’s cleavage as well as her flat stomach.
+Jasmine wore a string bikini with what looked like a floral pattern.
+The top plunged down low in front as she showed off much of her cleavage, as well as her flat stomach.

-The matching briefs were just as minuscule and sat high over her shapely hips, secured with bows.
+The matching briefs, which were secured with bows, were just as minuscule and sat high over her shapely hips.
 As Jasmine reclined on top of a sofa, her tanned thighs and long legs were on display.
 She teamed the swimsuit with a matching wrap as she posed.

-Her long golden locks were braided and they hung down over one shoulder.
+Her long, golden locks were braided and they hung down over one shoulder.
 She wore a delicate gold anklet and completed the look with white toenail polish.

 In the first snap, the celebrity supported her weight as she leaned back on her hands.
-She stretched one leg out, her toes dangling over the edge of the seat.
-Her other leg was bent and gave added support as she positioned herself on top of the furniture.
+She stretched one leg out, with her toes dangling over the edge of the seat.
+Her other leg was bent, providing added support as she positioned herself on top of the furniture.

-The second image revealed a ray of dazzling sunlight that highlighted Jasmine’s beauty.
-This time she sat on the back of the sofa with her hands resting gently on her knees.
+The second image featured a ray of dazzling sunlight that highlighted Jasmine’s beauty.
+This time, she sat on the back of the sofa with her hands resting gently on her knees.

 Behind her was a wooden paneled screen.
-To one side, large plants amid low shrubbery could also be seen.
+Large plants amid low shrubbery could also be seen on one side.

 As soon as Jasmine posted the images, her followers were quick to respond.
 Within only half an hour, the set had already gathered over 5,000 likes and plenty of comments from her admirers.